joinself/developer-docs/content/sdk/documentsign/_index.en.md

 ### Object based signatures

-If you need users to sign a blob (like a PDF) you can attach objects to your request, and your response will contain a list of signed objects.
+Self allows the signing of BLOBs (like PDFs).
+The BLOBs are submitted in the request.
+The response will contain a list of signed objects.

 {{% tabs groupId="language" %}}
     {{% tab "Ruby" %}}